 The application process

 You must apply for your Menaje de Casa at a Mexican Consulate abroad.
-The applicant must attend the consulate in person: you cannot hire a third party to petition the application on your behalf.

 Types of Menaje de Casa